anusha-exe/Syntax-Surfers/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
 =======
 # Syntax-Surfers

 A tool for smart water consumption management.
 This is the project for the hackathon event eXathon in the computer science departmental fest of eXabyte'25 organized by St. Xavier's College (Autonomous), Kolkata.
->>>>>>> 256b5a771e5e92546e4b9d44a9b807cb2c6aa924